swaxi/compass/README.md

 ### License

-MIT - use freely for geological fieldwork, see licence info for more details.
+MIT - see licence info for more details.

 ---